EndPointCorp/end-point-blog/2016/03/16/quickcheck-property-based-testing-in.html.md

 Graph (fromList [(10089,[]),(25695,[10089])])
 ```

-QuickCheck shows that the property doesn’t hold for the whole domain — it failed after 3 examples.
+QuickCheck shows that the property doesn’t hold for the whole domain—​it failed after 3 examples.
 It also prints the example for which our property did not hold.

 We can now reexamine the code for the removeNode function and fix it as per the property’s specification: